hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `record_application_tags` - True if Query Insights will record application tags from query when enabled.

 * `record_client_address` - True if Query Insights will record client address when enabled.

+The optional `settings.passward_validation_policy` subblock for instances declares [Password Validation Policy](https://cloud.google.com/sql/docs/postgres/built-in-authentication) configuration.
+It contains:

+* `min_length` - Specifies the minimum number of characters that the password must have.

+* `complexity` - Checks if the password is a combination of lowercase, uppercase, numeric, and non-alphanumeric characters.

+* `reuse_interval` - Specifies the number of previous passwords that you can't reuse.

+* `disallow_username_substring` - Prevents the use of the username in the password.

+* `password_change_interval` - Specifies the minimum duration after which you can change the password.

+* `enable_password_policy` - Enables or disable the password validation policy.

 The optional `replica_configuration` block must have `master_instance_name` set to work, cannot be updated, and supports: